On the sums of rearrangement-invariant quasi-Banach function spaces and their relationship to amalgams: The relationship to Wiener--Luxemburg amalgams

 up to equivalence of quasinorms. \end{theorem}

-The improvement over \cite[Theorem~3.11]{Pesa22} and \cite[Corollary~3.12]{Pesa22} is that \eqref{TheoIntSumFixed:E3} is proved with equivalent quasinorms instead of just as sets, while at the same time we work in the much wider setting of r.i.~quasi-Banach function spaces, rather than that of r.i.~Banach function spaces used in the original results.
+A significantly weaker version of Theorem~\ref{TheoIntSumFixed} has been obtained in \cite[Theorem~3.11 and Corollary~3.12]{Pesa22}.
+Our contribution is that \eqref{TheoIntSumFixed:E3} is proved with equivalent quasinorms instead of just as sets, while at the same time we work in the much wider setting of r.i.~quasi-Banach function spaces over non-atomic measure spaces of infinite measure, while the setting of the original result were r.i.~Banach function spaces over $([0,\infty), \lambda)$.

-Let us note that in the original setting of r.i.~Banach function spaces the above-mentioned improvement of \eqref{TheoIntSumFixed:E3} can be obtained from \cite[Corollary~3.12]{Pesa22} through combining \cite[Corollary~3.10]{NekvindaPesa24} with the result that the sum of Banach function spaces is also a Banach function space (which follows from the results contained in \cite{Lozanovskii78} or \cite[Lemma~1.12]{CwikelNilsson03}).
+Let us also note that in the original setting of r.i.~Banach function spaces over $([0,\infty), \lambda)$, the above-mentioned equivalence of quasinorms in \eqref{TheoIntSumFixed:E3} can be obtained from \cite[Corollary~3.12]{Pesa22} by combining \cite[Corollary~3.10]{NekvindaPesa24} with the fact that the sum is in this case a Banach function space (which follows from \cite{Lozanovskii78} or \cite[Lemma~1.12]{CwikelNilsson03}, see the proof of Theorem~\ref{ThmSumIntRIBFS} for details).
 An alternative approach using only the tools already developed in \cite{Pesa22} has been presented in \cite[Note~(II'), Proof of Corollary~3.2]{Pesa24Diss}.
 However, neither of these approaches works in the more general setting of r.i.~quasi-Banach function spaces, as both of them depends in some way on the equality $X = X''$, up to equivalence of quasinorms, which holds if and only if $X$ is a Banach function space (see \cite[Theorem~3.1]{GogatishviliSoudsky14}).
-Hence, a new approach was required, which we now present.
+Thence, a different approach was required, which we now present.